What’s on in Sydney in January 2025

 Cockle Bay Paddle Boats

 Get ready for a fun water adventure at Cockle Bay this summer!
 Rent a pedal boat for up to two adults and two kids to explore and enjoy the scenic views of the harbour city.
 It’s perfect for a date, a friendly get-together, or a family race.
-After pedalling, relax at nearby spots for food and drinks, celebrating the festive Christmas spirit at Cockle Bay.
+After pedaling, relax at nearby spots for food and drinks, celebrating the festive Christmas spirit at Cockle Bay.

 Where: Cockle Bay, Darling Harbour